blogarithms/blogarithms.github.io/_posts/2018-12-08-intern-at-deshaw.md

 Upon scrolling through the ~400 shortlisted candidates, I found my name along with some other serious competition.

-> *The curtain rises.* - The voice at the back of my head.
+> *"The curtain rises."* - The voice at the back of my head.

 Drama aside, the interview process with D.E.
 Shaw was **extremely** intense and by the end, I felt like only the candidates who impressed **every** interviewer was offered an internship.